Who is Pennsylvania One Call System, Inc., and What do we do?

 Pennsylvania One Call System, Inc. acts as an information broker between excavators and underground facility owners.
 Excavators inform us of their intent to dig, we notify underground facility owners on their behalf, underground facility owners tell us “marked” or “clear” near the dig site, and we tell the excavators “marked” or “clear” before excavation is scheduled to begin.

-In 2010, Pennsylvania One Call System accepted more than 665,000 calls for excavation and sent over 5 million messages to 3,400 critical infrastructure members across the Commonwealth of Pennsylvania.
+In 2016, Pennsylvania One Call System accepted 816,682 calls for excavation and sent over 6 million messages to over 3,500 critical infrastructure sites across the Commonwealth of Pennsylvania.